We Will Regulate Bitcoin if Risks Are Not Tackled, EU Finance Head Says - Slashdot

 For the subjects' own good, of course...

-Regulations ARE needed (Score:1)
+Regulations ARE needed (Score:4, Insightful)

 will condescend to keeping their subjects from injuring themselves.

 Actually yes you can turn off the sarcasm machine.
 We DO need regulation surrounding cryptocurrencies to protect people.
 We do have laws and police and regulations for very good reasons.
 Many of those reasons are to protect those who aren't able to protect themselves both from financial predators and sometimes from themselves.
 Why?
 Because A) it's the right thing to do morally and B) nobody exists in a financial vacuum so one person's bad decisions tends to affect others.
-Are you seriously arguing tha
+Are you seriously arguing that we should have no regulations of financial systems?
+Or are you one of the more foolish varieties of libertarian who suffers from the delusion that unfettered capitalism with no rules is somehow a good thing?

-Re: Regulations ARE needed (Score:4, Insightful)
+Re: Regulations ARE needed (Score:5, Insightful)

 We DO need regulation surrounding cryptocurrencies to protect people.